xp44mm/Notebook/RxInAction/02 Hello Rx.md

 This expression creates an observable that provides the groups.
 Each group represents a company and is an observable that will push only the ticks of that group.
 Each tick from the ticks source observable is routed to the correct observable group by its symbol.
 This is shown in figure 2.10.

 Figure 2.10 The ticks observable is grouped into two company groups, each one for a different symbol.
-As the notifications are pushed on the ticks observable, they’re routed to their group observable.
-If it’s the first time the symbol appears, a new observable is created for the group.
+As the notifications are pushed on the ticks observable, they're routed to their group observable.
+If it's the first time the symbol appears, a new observable is created for the group.
 This grouping is written with a query expression.
 Query expressions are written in a declarative query syntax but are a sugar syntax that the compiler turns into a real chain of method calls.
 This is the same expression written in a method syntax:

 ```C#
 ticks.GroupBy(tick => tick.QuoteSymbol);